blackcatacademy/blackcat-testing/docs/PRESENTATION_DEMO.md

 Notes:
 - This creates **tx intents only**.
 Broadcasting requires an external relayer (EOA/Safe/KernelAuthority).
 - Intent payloads are anonymized (hashes + error codes only; no secret material).
+- The runner also performs a best-effort filesystem threat scan of writable dirs and will queue a `reportIncident` intent on findings.

 ### Optional: tx-outbox relayer (EOA)